-Our 5 day, instructor – led Cisco Unified Contact Center Enterprise Administration (UCCE-A) course helps prepare learners to administer the Cisco Unified CCE v11.5 solution.
+Our 5 day, instructor-led UCCE-A v11.5 (Cisco Unified Contact Center Enterprise Administration) training and certification boot camp in Washington, DC Metro, Tysons Corner, VA, Columbia, MD or Live Online helps prepare learners to administer the Cisco Unified CCE v11.5 solution.
 This course will provide the student with the basic knowledge to understand the Cisco Unified CCE deployment solution and requirements for basic ACD and IVR configurations to include using ICM Configuration Manager and associated utilities, setting up agents, providing for basic IVR activities and using the Cisco Finesse Agent desktop.
 This course will also provide knowledge on how to use the ICM Script Editor and associated utilities to implement basic routing techniques, routing for transfers, ring-no-answer conditions and Precision Routing.
 And last, this course provides basic overall knowledge on Cisco Unified Intelligence Center deployments and how to use the reporting interface to access, view, and personalize report templates and dashboards.

 Upon completing this course, the learner will be able to meet these overall objectives:

 - Understand the Cisco Unified CCE solution, architecture, solution options, integrated features, and call flow options.

 - Understand basic principles and configuration requirements for ACD activity in Cisco Unified CM, Cisco Unified CVP, ICM, and how to access and use the Cisco Finesse Agent Desktop.

 - Understand requirements and configurations to implement IVR activity in Cisco Unified CVP.

 - Understand and use administrative features and functions of ICM and implement more complex routing to include Precision Routing, routing from Cisco Unified Communications Manager and routing in a ring-no-answer condition.